PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 # Disclaimer

 This is not gonna be a complete breakdown, and won't be sequential.
-Preact is quite a big library to cover in a blog post, so I'll just cover the interesting parts
+Preact is quite a big library to cover in a blog post, so I'll just cover the interesting parts.

 So, let's begin!!
 We'll look at some interesting things in the `core` module(i.e., the one when you type `import {} from 'preact'`), then we'll got to hooks